robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 Good operability means having good visibility into the system’s health, and having effective ways of managing it.

 # Data Models and Query Languages
+Historically, data started out being represented as one big tree (the hierarchical model), but that wasn't good for representing many-to-many relationships, so the relational model was invented to solve that problem.

+More recently, "NoSQL" datastores have emerged and are of two main types:

+1. **Document databases** - targets use cases where data comes in self-contained documents and relationships between one document and another are rare.

+2. **Graph databases** - targets use cases where anything is potentially related to everything.
 ## MapReduce Querying
 Based on the map / collect and reduce / fold / inject functions that exist in many functional programming languages.